 Austin is the ideal place to enjoy a long weekend.
-But don’t expect to just kick back and relax.
-There’s way too much to see and do, from shopping on funky South Congress Avenue to stand-up paddleboarding on Lady Bird Lake and seeing live music in one of the many clubs around town.
-Get ready for three jam-packed days of fun!
+If you're wondering how to spend 3 days here, you'll find that there’s tons to see and do, from shopping on trendy South Congress Avenue to stand-up paddle boarding on Lady Bird Lake and seeing live music in one of the many clubs around town.
+Get ready for three days packed with fun!

 Next, take a shopping stroll along South Congress Avenue, known for its funky stores and chic boutiques.
-Check out the kicks at Allens Boots, one-of-a-kind jewelry and clothing by local artisans at Parts & Labour, bulk penny candies at Big Top Candy Shop and wild costumes at Lucy in Disguise With Diamonds.
+Check out the kicks at Allens Boots, one-of-a-kind jewelry and clothing by local artisans at Parts & Labour, bulk penny candies at Big Top Candy Shop and funky, novelty gifts and toys at Monkey See Monkey Do.

-For dinner, circle back to South Congress for homemade Mexican dishes (with made-from-scratch tortillas and mole) and icy hand-shaken margaritas at Güero’s Taco Bar.
-Its Oak Garden features live music Wed.-Sun. nights.
+For dinner, circle back to South Congress for homemade Mexican dishes (with made-from-scratch tortillas and mole) and frosty hand-shaken margaritas at Güero’s Taco Bar.
+Its Oak Garden features live music Wednesday-Sunday nights.

-Explore the Texas State Capitol Complex at the Texas Capitol Visitors Center.
-Housed in the renovated 1857 General Land Office Building that was originally used to store state land records, the Center features fascinating exhibits on the history of Texas and offers free guided tours of the Texas State Capitol.
+Explore the Texas State Capitol Complex and the Texas Capitol Visitors Center.
+Housed in the renovated 1857 General Land Office Building that was originally used to store state land records, the Center features fascinating exhibits on the history of Texas.
+Get the latest information about Capitol regulations and access at tspb.texas.gov.

-For lunch, the LeRoy and Lewis food truck offers a creative take on barbecue, with meats sliced to order and sides like Frito pie or house-made kimchi.
+For lunch, the LeRoy and Lewis food truck offers a creative take on barbecue, with meats sliced-to-order and sides like Frito pie or house-made kimchi.
 Need a caffeine pick-me-up?
 Grab an espresso at the neighboring Cosmic Coffee.

 The University of Texas at Austin is home to an impressive collection of museums.
 The Blanton Museum of Art is one of the country’s leading university art museums, with works by Mark Rothko and Thomas Hart Benton; the Harry Ransom Center houses cultural archives that include the Watergate papers; and the LBJ Presidential Library features inspiring exhibits on President Lyndon Baines Johnson and his beloved wife, Lady Bird Johnson.